 - Fiddes Hard Wax Oil Tints: A coloured, protective hard wax oil for interior floors and other wooden surfaces.
 Scratch and scuff resistant whilst protecting against liquid spills

-The majority of softwood sheds are made from some sort of pine or other softwood.
-This is absolutely fine but one characteristic of pine is that it can turn a golden yellowy colour when treated or coated with a clear wood oil or varnish.
+Most softwood sheds are made from some sort of pine or other softwood.
+This is absolutely fine, but one characteristic of pine is that it can turn a golden yellowy colour when treated or coated with a clear wood oil or varnish.
 To counteract this yellowing or golden colour from being enhanced, there are specially formulated hardwax oils that help to maintain the natural, untreated look of the wood. these are…

 - Osmo Polyx Oil Raw (3044): Protective wood oil for interior floors, doors, furniture and more.
 Specifically formulated to retain the natural appearance of untreated wood.
 Avoids the darkening (damp wood look) associated with clear wood oils and varnishes.

 - Fiddes Hard Wax Oil Natural: A durable Hard Wax Oil formula that better retains the natural, untreated look of lighter coloured timbers such as Oak and Pine.

 For a Scandinavian look, consider a white wood oil or one that contains just a small amount of white pigment such as those above.

 Can I use an exterior wood oil on my shed interior?